francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

 I’m currently a PhD student in Machine Learning and Theoretical Neuroscience at the University of Sussex, supervised by [Christopher Buckley](https://scholar.google.com/citations?user=nWuZ0XcAAAAJ&hl=en&oi=ao) and [Anil Seth](https://scholar.google.com/citations?user=3eJCZCkAAAAJ&hl=en&oi=ao).
-My research has so far focused on brain-inspired learning algorithms for training neural networks as an alternative to standard backpropagation.
+My research has in large part focused on brain-inspired learning algorithms for training neural networks as an alternative to standard backpropagation.
 More broadly, I am interested in energy-based models, the optimisation dynamics of neural networks, and all things AI-related.